How to Roll Over a 401(k) While Still Working

 Anyone can roll over a 401(k) to an IRA or to a new employer's 401(k) plan when leaving a job.
-Depending on your plan's policies, you may be able to make the rollover while you're still with the company.
+Depending on your plan's policies, you might be able to make the rollover while you're still with the company.
 Unlike a post-job rollover, your plan doesn't have to allow in-service rollovers, but many companies do.
 However, there are usually significant restrictions.

 Pros and Cons

 Rolling over a 401(k) can be a good move if you want different investment options from your company plan, or if the plan fees are too high.
 Putting assets into a Roth also sets you up for tax-free income later in life.
 If the 401(k) fees are low, you might be better off leaving the money where it is.
 The same is true if the assets are performing well and you're not sure you can invest them more profitably.

 A graduate of Oberlin College, Fraser Sherman began writing in 1981.
 Since then he's researched and written newspaper and magazine stories on city government, court cases, business, real estate and finance, the uses of new technologies and film history.
 Sherman has worked for more than a decade as a newspaper reporter, and his magazine articles have been published in "Newsweek," "Air & Space," "Backpacker" and "Boys' Life."
 Sherman is also the author of three film reference books, with a fourth currently under way.